lucky-media/.github/profile/README.md

 * [Cloud](https://statamic.com/starter-kits/luckymedia/cloud) - a compact Statamic Starter kit with more than 30 component designs

 ## 🍿 Fun facts
-**Isnification** is the word we use when the designer gets the design ready for development.
-The idea came from **Art**, our first designer, who was working with a developer called **Isni**.
-Nowadays we have a much bigger team of developers, but "Isnification" is still used regularly.
+`Isnification` is the word we use when the designer gets the design ready for development.
+The idea came from `Art` (Yes, that's his name), our first designer ( Yes, our designer is named Art 🤷‍♂️ ), who was working with a developer called **Isni**.
+Nowadays we have a much bigger team of developers, but `Isnification` is still used regularly.
 And yes, Isni is still with us, as well as the designer, Art.

 ## 🏹 Connect with us
 * [Website](https://www.luckymedia.dev/)